DID Vs. Schizophrenia: What Is The Difference Between These Disorders?

 Medically reviewed by Andrea Brant, LMHC

 Despite significant differences in their causes and presentations, dissociative identity disorder (DID) and schizophrenia may be confused with one another due to some overlapping symptoms involving changes in mood and behavior.
-It can be important to note that only licensed professionals can offer official diagnoses.
+Only licensed professionals can offer official diagnoses.
 However, recognizing the differences between DID and schizophrenia may help you advocate for yourself by arming you with the knowledge necessary to accurately discuss your symptoms and experiences with professionals.
 While treatment for these disorders often differs, it usually involves regular therapy sessions, which can take place online or in your local area.

 A middle aged man in a grey sweater sits in an arnchair near a window and holds his phone in his hand while gazing off.